vckyou/Reforestation/README.md

-## What has ears but cannot hear?
-A field of corn.
+## I made a belt out of watches once...
+It was a waist of time.